ScottishElectionStudy/Scottish_Election_Study_2021/README.md

 # Scottish_Election_Study_2021
-This repository holds the codebook and data for the 2016 Scottish Election Study.
+This repository holds the codebook and data for the initial release of the 2021 Scottish Election Study.
 Data are in .dta format for your convenience.